 The Child Human Rights

 Defenders team (experienced

+Members of Children's

-MCPs) worked together to
+Parliament) worked together

-narrow down the long list
+to narrow down the long list

 of issues.
 They reviewed the

 desk research and the results

-of the survey considering the
+of the survey considering

-issues in relation to the impact
+the issues in relation to the

-on children, their rights and
+impact on children, their

-how urgent this felt.
+rights and how urgent this felt.
 They also considered the issues in relation to current policy, and what is already happening in Scottish Government.
 From their review, the children prioritised the top three calls to action that would guide their work this year.